-Salespeople are boundary spanners2, in that they operate outside the firm and in the field.
+Salespeople are boundary spanners, in that they operate outside the boundaries of the firm and in the field.
 As such, they are the first to learn about what competitors are doing.
 An important function for them, then, is to report back to headquarters about their competitors' new offerings and strategies.